Coarse geometry of quasi-transitive graphs beyond planarity: Assouad-Nagata dimension of minor-excluded groups

-\begin{proof} Consider a BFS-layering $\mathcal{L}$ of $G$.
-By Lemma \ref{lem:laytree}, for any $k\ge 1$, the disjoint union of all subgraphs of $G$ induced by $k$ consecutive layers of $\mathcal{L}$ has bounded treewidth.
-As $G$ has bounded degree, this disjoint union of subgraphs of $G$ also has bounded degree, and thus by Theorem \ref{thm:tree} it has Assouad-Nagata dimension at most 1.
-Hence, it follows from Theorem \ref{lem:laydim} that $G$ itself has Assouad-Nagata dimension at most 2. \end{proof}

-We are now ready to prove the main result of this section.
-Recall that a stronger version (without the quasi-transitivity assumption) was proved in \cite{Liu23,Dis23}, but the version below has a reasonably simple proof that does not rely on the Robertson-Seymour graph minor structure theorem.
+Recall that a stronger version (without the quasi-transitivity assumption) was proved in \cite{Liu23,Dis23}, but the version above has a reasonably simple proof that does not rely on the Robertson-Seymour graph minor structure theorem.